john-cd/rust_howto/src/categories/asynchronous/async.md

 # Async

+{{#include async.incl.md}}

 Asynchronous programming{{hi:Asynchronous programming}}, or async{{hi:async}} for short, is a concurrent{{hi:Concurrency}} programming model supported by an increasing number of programming languages.
-It lets you run a large number of concurrent tasks, while preserving much of the look and feel of ordinary synchronous programming, through the async/await{{hi:async/await}} syntax
+It lets you run a large number of concurrent tasks, while preserving much of the look and feel of ordinary synchronous programming, through the async/await{{hi:async/await}} syntax.
+It helps you deal with events independently of the main program flow, using techniques like futures{{hi:Futures}}, promises{{hi:Promises}}, waiting, or eventing.

-[Are we async yet?][are-we-async-yet?-website]⮳

-[Asynchronous Programming in Rust (book)][book-asynchronous-programming-in-rust]⮳
+- Ability to make progress on multiple tasks, even if they don't execute at the exact same time.
+- Mechanism: _cooperative_ multitasking - tasks yield control, allowing other tasks to run.
+- Involves context switching on a single thread or, most often, among a few threads (the pool of which is opaquely managed by the async runtime).
+- Achieves non-blocking I/O operations{{hi:Non-blocking I/O operations}} to improve responsiveness and efficiency.
+- Lower overhead compared to multithreading.
+- Multi-threaded async programming also requires careful synchronization to prevent data races.

+Key constructs in Rust:

+- [`async`][book-rust-reference-async]{{hi:async}}⮳ / [`await`][book-rust-reference-await]{{hi:await}}⮳ keywords
+- [`std::future::Future`][c-std::future::Future]{{hi:std::future::Future}}⮳

 ## Basic Example {#basic-example}